starlake-ai/starlake/docs/docs/platform/gcp.md

 Environnement variable |Value|Description
 ---|---|---
-SLK_ROOT|/mnt/starlake-app|It should reference the base directory where your starlake metadata is located SLK_AUDIT_SINK_TYPE|BigQuerySink|Where to save audit logs.
+SL_ROOT|/mnt/starlake-app|It should reference the base directory where your starlake metadata is located SL_AUDIT_SINK_TYPE|BigQuerySink|Where to save audit logs.
 Here we decide to save it in BigQuery.
 Tos ave it as a hive table or file on the cloud storage, set it to FsSink
-SLK_FS|gs://starlake-app|Filesystem.
+SL_FS|gs://starlake-app|Filesystem.
 Reference the cloud storage bucket where all the files will be located.
-TEMPORARY_GCS_BUCKET|starlake-app|Bucket name where Google Cloud API store temporary files when saving data to BigQuery SLK_ENV|BQ|Starlake Env variables.
+TEMPORARY_GCS_BUCKET|starlake-app|Bucket name where Google Cloud API store temporary files when saving data to BigQuery SL_ENV|BQ|Starlake Env variables.
 This will instruct Starlake to use the env.`BQ`.comet.yml file located at the root of your project when running comet.
 The `sink_type` in this file instruct Starlake to save datasets in BigQuery instead of parquet files in Cloud Storage.

 To create the dataproc cluster using the CLI instead, just run the command below: